 Physical Development: An athlete can only perform as well as their own body will allow.
 We will work to help teach you how to get the optimal performance from your body and perform in peak physical condition each time you walk on the field/court.
 In today's game, it is not about how much weight you can put on the bar.
 Today's game has to do with taking care of your body.
 Nutrition, health, and wellness are things that give teams an edge to be successful.
-It is our goal to provide you the best strength and conditioning program development year-round to prevent injuries from happening and finding the plan that best suits your personal plan for getting optimal performance from your body.
+It is our goal to provide you the best strength and conditioning development program.
+This pillar will have year-round structure to prevent injuries from happening and finding the plan that best suits your personal plan for getting optimal performance from your body.